Recruitment Policy for Professional Staff

-The Executive Vice President, Treasurer and Chief Financial Officer is the Drexel University official responsible for the administration and financial oversight of this policy.
+The Executive Vice President, Treasurer and Chief Operating Officer is the Drexel University official responsible for the administration and financial oversight of this policy.

 In an effort to effectively manage the University’s human capital, a 120-day assessment period/hiring deferment will be implemented for all professional staff hires, unless the position is deemed as critical to student success, safety, or research success.
 During the 120-day hiring assessment and deferment period, Managers and Position Control Committees will evaluate and assess the need for new or replacement of Professional Staff positions.
 The Professional Staff hiring process, as outlined below, will allow the University to ensure the appropriateness of positions and manage salary savings so that it is budgeted effectively.
 As part of the review, hiring managers are required to identify opportunities for restructuring to increase efficiency and better manage labor costs

 Professional Staff Member is defined as an individual employed in any non-faculty category by Drexel University, including an individual who is deemed to be either exempt or non-exempt under the provisions of the Fair Labor Standards Act (FLSA) and/or applicable state law.

 Position Control Committee (PCC) consists of selected members to evaluate the justification for Professional Staff Positions, ensure that a qualitative assessment has been performed and that all other opportunities have been evaluated (i.e. restructuring, combining staffing with complementary units, changing business processes, downgrading positions, etc.) before recommending approval to recruit for a Professional Staff Member Position.

 College/School/Administrative Division Head is defined as the highest ranking administrator in a college/school or division within the University (e.g. Senior Vice President or Dean).